LafeLabs/tribeclass/README.md

 ## Write down your away from rally Cry (start with "it's time..."

-It's time for us to live for each other, and not for the cold logic of machines.
-We must build technology we truly control and use it to share with all humanity freely.
+It's time for us to build the technology we need to live free lives dedicated to caring for one other, and not for the cold logic of machines.